Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.7.1.0:
 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
+- BUGFIX (Alban): CRASH!
+When saving a file with rail tracks in LDraw format (bug introduced in 1.7.0)
 - BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUGFIX (Alban): The selection/duplication keys were not reset to the default value when clicking the "restore default" button in the Preferences Window